mishalz/mishalz/README.md

 ## I'm an web developer!

-- ⚡ About me: A final year Software Engineering student, studying in NUST, Islamabad.
+- ⚡ About me: A Software Engineer from NUST, Islamabad.

 - 👀 Fond of reading and travelling.